MasumBhuiyan/2D-Irregular-Cutting-Stock-Algorithm/README.md

     -             if V < V': V = V', X = x, Y = y, ID = ITEM.ID, A = r
     -         end for
     -     end for
-    -     add ITEM no ID in BINARY_STOCK at A rotation into piont (X, Y)
+    -     add ITEM no ID in BINARY_STOCK at A rotation into point (X, Y)
     -     PLACED.add(ID), NON_PLACED_ITEMS.erase(ID)
     - end while
 ```